pingidentity/pingidentity-devops-getting-started/docs/existingLicense.md

 * Copy each license file to the server profile location associated with the product.
 The default server profile locations are:
   - PingFederate: `instance/server/default/conf/pingfederate.lic`
   - PingAccess: `instance/conf/pingaccess.lic`
-  - PingDirectory: `instance/pingdirectory.lic`
+  - PingDirectory: `instance/PingDirectory.lic`
-  - PingDataGovernance: `instance/pingdatagovernance.lic`
+  - PingDataGovernance: `instance/PingDataGovernance.lic`
+  - PingDataGovernance PAP: `instance/PingDataGovernance.lic`
-  - PingDataSync: `instance/pingdatasync.lic`
+  - PingDataSync: `instance/PingDirectory.lic`
   - PingCentral: `instance/conf/pingcentral.lic`

 * Use the instructions in any of these subtopics: